roxiness/routify/README.md

 const rootNode = instance.superNode.createChild('my-root-node')

 // create a page node
-rootNode.createChild('im-page-1', component)
+rootNode.createChild('im-page-1', module)
-rootNode.createChild('im-page-2', component)
+rootNode.createChild('im-page-2', module)

-// Note: component can be a component or its path
+// Note: module can be a module or its path
 ```

 #### Appending nodes